-Are you physically unwell, suffering from the loss or illness of a loved one, or struggling financially?
+Are you physically unwell, suffering from the loss or illness of a loved one, or experiencing family relationship breakdown?
 Are you experiencing mental health issues, hardship or trauma, or other exceptional circumstances which are impacting your ability to sit your exams?
-Then you should know that you may be eligible to apply for Special Consideration to sit your exam at a later date, as long as you have supporting documents to substantiate your condition (see below for more on this).
+Then you should know that you may be eligible to apply for Special Consideration to sit your exam at a later date (this is called a Deferred Exam), as long as you have supporting documents to substantiate your condition (see below for more on this).
 The deadline to apply for SpecCon is within 2 Uni working days after your exam (or for early approval you can apply within 5 University working days before) and your application must contain supporting documentation obtained either on or before the day of your exam.

 Please read carefully through all the information on the Uni’s Special Consideration webpage and reach out to an Advocate for any further guidance you may need.

-If you can’t complete your exam on the day due to immediate and exceptional circumstances beyond your control, you may be eligible to apply for a deferred exam through the Special Consideration procedure.
+If you can’t complete your exam on the day due to immediate and exceptional circumstances beyond your control, you may be eligible to apply for a deferred exam through the Special Consideration procedure (as mentioned above).

 - Do not attend your exam if you are unwell and unable to sit it.